Understanding Jira Priority Levels: A Detailed Breakdown

 1. Critical (P1)

-Definition: These are show-stopping issues that must be addressed immediately.
+Definition: Show-stopping issues that must be addressed immediately.
 They could be severe bugs, production outages, or security vulnerabilities that pose significant risks to the business.

 2. High (P2)

-Definition: High-priority issues are significant and need attention soon, but they don’t completely block the team’s progress.
+Definition: Significant issues that need attention soon but don't completely block progress.
 They might impact key features or larger user groups but do not require immediate resolution.

-When to use: High-priority issues are typically major bugs, features required for upcoming releases, or issues that could escalate if left unattended.
+When to use: Major bugs, features required for upcoming releases, or issues that could escalate if left unattended.

 Example: A bug affecting a major feature that impacts 50% of your users but has a workaround.